tompazourek/Endless/README.md

 #### From + To

-The collection is bounded by the high value.
+The sequence is bounded by the high value.

 ```csharp
 Enumerate.From('a').To('e'); // yields 'a', 'b', 'c', 'd', 'e'